analytics & research

-This is a fairly simple question, but the answer to it is determined by how you manage your information.
-Maybe it has some value for you, and maybe it does not.
-It may be important, but the accuracy is not so critical.
+That is a relatively simple question, but the answer to it is determined by how you manage your information.
+Maybe it has some value for you, and perhaps it does not.
+It may be necessary, but the accuracy is not so critical.

-There are many ways to bypass the sampling problem in Google Analytics, but the integrity of your data is threatened by many other things.
-That’s why you should conduct a full service check of Google Analytics regularly.
+There are many ways to bypass the sampling problem in Google Analytics, but many other things threaten the integrity of your data.
+That’s why you should conduct a full-service check of Google Analytics regularly.

 Sharp spikes often indicate implementation issues.

-Usually, there is nothing complicated in solving these problems, but they are very difficult to detect.
+Usually, there is nothing complicated in solving these problems, but they are challenging to detect.
 A complete check of the analytical system is a non-standard process.
-Perform it at least once and you will discover a lot of useful insights.
+Perform it at least once, and you will discover a lot of useful insights.

 2. Is there something missing or do you have a complete picture?